 See More: Where to Stay in Maui

-6. Molokai, one of the best areas to stay for an authentic Hawaiian experience
+6. Molokai & Lanai, where to stay for an authentic Hawaiian experience

 Molokai is one of the least visited of the Hawaiian Islands, and it is the place to go if you want an authentic Hawaiian experience away from the tourist crowds.